AppGharage/Epay-Docs/source/docs/deploying-your-site.md

     ...
 ```

-To include the environment name in your destination path, use the `{env}` token in your path name. `{env}` will be replaced by the environment specified when running jigsaw build, and defaults to `local`.
+To include the environment name in your destination path, use the `{env}` token in your path name. `{env}` will be replaced by the environment specified when running the `build` command, and defaults to `local`.

 > _config.php_